bobbyjim/x16-corewar/README.md

 CORE is typically initialized to DAT #0, #0.
 However, it might instead be initialized to DAT #nnn, #nnn, where nnn is a number from 0 to 255.

 I prefer to set CORE as a prime number, to confound trivial bombing programs a bit.

+## RAM Banking

+The arena is stored RAM banks, starting at bank 10.
+If each cell is 5 bytes, then a bank can hold up to 1638 cells.
+I put 1500 cells in a bank, and since the arena is currently around 8200 cells, the arena takes up 6 banks.

 # Opcodes